 - Social proof: People tend to assume others know something they don’t know and will copy others’ behavior in uncertain times.
 Make the desired behavior visible so it can be copied by your employees.

-Check back for “Understanding Human Behavior: The Key to Effective Employee Communication” on the Behavior Change Podcast to hear the full discussion.
+Listen to “Understanding Human Behavior: The Key to Effective Employee Communication” on the Behavior Change Podcast to hear the full discussion.

 And, learn more about how to communicate effectively with employees during COVID-19 by checking out our recent blog post on the topic.